-Current risk level for Williams County: ORANGE/HIGH
+Current risk level for Williams County: GREEN/LOW

 The North Dakota Department Health (NDDoH) is the agency responsible for tracking and disseminating case information.
 For information and access to data, please visit their COVID-19 Dashboard.

 Expanding testing plays a major role in keeping North Dakota open.
-In addition to social distancing, mask wearing and washing your hands frequently, testing is a proven, effective way to combat the spread of COVID-19.
+In addition to social distancing, mask-wearing and washing your hands frequently, testing is a proven, effective way to combat the spread of COVID-19.
 Identifying positive cases of COVID-19 early is the only way to quickly trace and isolate.

 Preregistration will further minimize waiting times and expedite testing.
 If you have registered once you do not need to do it again if getting re-tested.